ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: range_check

-    Specifies whether to validate attribute values and function parameters.
+    Specifies whether to validate property values and method parameters.
-    If this attribute is enabled, NI-DCPower validates the parameter values that you pass to NI-DCPower functions.
+    If this property is enabled, NI-DCPower validates the parameter values that you pass to NI-DCPower methods.
 Range checking parameters is useful for debugging.
-After you validate your program, you can set this  attribute to VI_FALSE to disable range checking and maximize performance.
+After you validate your program, you can set this  property to False to disable range checking and maximize performance.
-    Use the niDCPower_InitializeWithChannels function to override this value.
+    Use the :py:meth:`nidcpower.Session._initialize_with_channels` method to override this value.
-    Default Value: VI_TRUE
+    Default Value: True

     The following table lists the characteristics of this property.